 If you are operating the boat, make sure to drive at a speed comfortable for you and your passengers, and slow down at appropriate times like turning.
 Take extra caution when waves are choppy, or weather conditions are poor or deteriorating.
-Keep the required number of lifejackets on board for the size of your party, with children under six keeping them on when riding in a smaller boat.
+Boating in less than ideal conditions could cause your boat to capsize.

 Along with basic care like changing the engine oil and making sure fuel levels are sufficient, always check the propeller before leaving the dock.
 Make sure the engine and bilge are in good shape, and check all peripheral items such as the lights, horn, fire extinguisher, anchor, radio, and more.

 Have you or a loved one been injured in a boating accident due to the negligence of others?
 Call our office for a free consultation with one of our personal injury attorneys.
 We handle all types of Florida personal injury cases, and our law firm has established an impressive record of verdicts and settlements.
 If you have been seriously injured, call us now at 941-748-2916 or contact us online.
 We are here to help!